 Please discard.

-You should be able to clean between 40 and 150 records before requiring a new spray bottle.
+You should be able to clean between 25 and 40 records before requiring a new spray bottle.
 (60 mL).
-The number of applications depends on the number of 5 minute cycles that you require to restore the record.
-Eight applications would see less records restored, around 30.
+The number of applications depends on the number cycles that you require to restore the record.
+Six cycles would see less records restored, around 20.

 Also available: a 300 mL refill bottle.
-This is approximately 40% lower in cost.
+This is approximately 20% lower in cost per serving.

-In our studies of record washing programs and methods it has been very evident in our research where many sonic systems that air dry the record by way of a fan after being processed ultrasonically sees this air drying process dry onto the record whatever contaminants were left in the ultrasonic bath.
-Noted and tested where filters supplied by some manufacturers in fact do not filter out dirt, dust and fungus, these are between 3 and 5 microns in size.
+In our studies of record washing programs and methods it has been very evident in our research where many sonic systems do little to the record other than surface shining.
+As the records are "still wet", these machines blow room air onto the record by way of a fan after being processed ultrasonically.
+This sees one air dry onto the record whatever contaminants were left in the ultrasonic bath.
+Noted and tested where in tank water filters supplied by some manufacturers in fact do not filter out dirt, dust and fungus, these are between 3 and 5 microns in size.
 These reside in the water that one is air drying onto the record.
+The more records processed, more contaminants left in the tank.
 This defeats the purpose of cleaning a record, one would think.
 Added, the fan itself blows dust onto the record and moving air also adds a static charge to the record.
 These both cancel out entire effort to clean the record!

 As to vacuum drying: Vacuum drying brings through the Venturi Effect surrounding dust back onto the record.
 While the vacuum sucks off water from the enzyme cleaner (many of which are not PVC friendly) this process does not go into the grooves and does not remove all of the residues left of the cleaning agent and process.
 Moving air also charges the record, creating an issue of static.